florianreyes/florianreyes/README.md

 # Hello there, i'm Florian

-I'm Florian, a python developer and computer science student.
-I'm interested about data and cybersecurity.
+I'm Florian, a computer science student and developer.
+My main interests are Data Engineering and Security.
-I spend time coding new projects and broadening my knowledge in data processing, doing some training at hackthebox, but also on some creative side projects.
+I spend time coding new projects and broadening my knowledge in data processing, ETL and doing some training at hackthebox, but also on some creative side projects.

 Feel free to reach out!
 ![LinkedIn](https://img.shields.io/badge/Florianreyes-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)